tBuLi/kingdon/docs/usage.rst

     >>> v
     (v1) * e1 + (v2) * e2

-The return type of :class:`~kingdon.algebra.Algebra.Algebra.multivector` is an instance of :class:`~kingdon.multivector.MultiVector`.
+The return type of :meth:`~kingdon.algebra.Algebra.multivector` is an instance of :class:`~kingdon.multivector.MultiVector`.

 .. note::
     :code:`kingdon` offers convenience methods for common types of multivectors, such as the vectors above.
     For example, the vectors above can also be created using :code:`u = alg.vector(name='u')`.
-    Moreover, a scalar is created by :meth:`~kingdon.algebra.Algebra.scalar`, a bivector by :meth:`~kingdon.algebra.Algebra.bivector`, a pseudoscalar by :meth:`~kingdon.algebra.Algebra.pseudoscalar`, and so on.
+    Moreover, a scalar is created by :meth:`~kingdon.algebra.Algebra.scalar`, a bivector by :meth:`~kingdon.algebra.Algebra.bivector`,
+    a pseudoscalar by :meth:`~kingdon.algebra.Algebra.pseudoscalar`, and so on.
     However, all of these merely add the corresponding :code:`grades` argument to your input and then call :class:`~kingdon.algebra.Algebra.multivector`, so :class:`~kingdon.algebra.Algebra.multivector` is what we need to understand.